Movies Posts Tagged as 'Director's Achievement'

 Devil-Doll, The (1936)

-Escaped prisoner hitches with a dying scientist who wants to make it home so he can shrink people with his wife and change the world.
+Escaped prisoner hitches a ride with a dying scientist who wants to make it home so he and his wife can shrink people to change the world.
 The protagonist just wants to avenge the men who set him up and gain his daughter's respect.
 The escapees make it to the wife's cottage.
 A frightfully wonderful Rafaela Ottiano plays the faithful wife who has maintained his experiments and awaited his arrival.
 They want to shrink people so they can consume less and help the environment.
 It starts with dogs, jumps to lowly humans and precipitates into people you want canceled.
 Lionel Barrymore is top notch as the set-up guy lucking into revenge.
 The dolls have brilliant moments and shoddy ones.
 The dolls are a cameo to the story of a man that has to become a woman to safeguard his family and prove his innocence.
 24-May-2021

 Separate Tables (1958)